 - Microsoft Word, Excel or other common programs where training is available elsewhere (we have IT support on the 1st floor)

 Students must sign in at the DMC Service Desk when entering the Digital Media Commons.
-All students must provide their name, USF U number and a brief description of the multimedia project they are working on before being assigned a workstation.
+All students must provide their name, USF U number and a brief description of the multimedia project they are working on before gaining access to the Digital Media Commons.

 Workstations are open on a first-come first-serve basis.